codelastnight/utaite-tracker/README.txt

 2. Install the requests module - in a command prompt, enter "pip install requests"
 3. Download ffmpeg (https://www.ffmpeg.org/download.html)
 4. Add the location of ffmpeg.exe to your PATH environment variable (.../ffmpeg/bin)
+5. (for youtube) install youtube-dl using "pip install youtube-dl"
 ########################
 #        USAGE         #
 ########################